parsonsmatt/command-pattern/1-intro.md

 Hi!
 I'm Matt Parsons, and I'd like to talk to you about some cool software practices I've been using recently to make better software.

-The code in these slides will be Ruby.
-When it's something else, there'll be a comment or note on the slide indicating the language.
-If you want to follow along, you can go to the above link.
+If you want to follow along with the slides, they're available at the URL above.

 # Better?